fergbrain/rss-shortcode/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Use the shortcode in your posts and pages

+== Screenshots ==

+1. A simple listing of posts created by the RSS Shortcode.
+2. The shortcode that created the listing above.

 == Changelog ==

 = 0.1 =